Psychologist, Parenting Coach & Digital Wellness Consultant

-Educating, engaging and empowering children, adults and corporations by helping them become emotionally smart and digitally well.
+Educating, engaging and empowering children, adults and organizations by helping them become emotionally smart and digitally well.

 Helping you stay present, emotionally connected and focused in the Digital Age.

-I am a New York-based psychologist, parenting coach and speaker with over a decade of international experience helping both children and adults improve their emotional and mental well-being.
+With clients spanning across 3 continents, I am an international psychologist, parenting coach and digital wellness consultant with over a decade of international experience helping children and adults improve their emotional and mental well-being.

-The practical workshops, inspiring talks and in-depth one-on-one sessions I conduct with my clients focus on raising emotional awareness, connecting with inner strengths and learning how to use technology in mindful and intentional ways as individuals, families and workplaces.
+The practical workshops, inspiring talks and in-depth one-on-one sessions I conduct with my clients focus on raising emotional awareness, connecting with inner strengths and learning how to use technology in mindful and intentional ways as individuals, families and communities.

 I first became interested in Parenting in the Age of Technology in 2016.
-While living in Singapore, where I practiced as a vision therapist and a psychotherapist, I began to suddenly notice children all around me glued to screens.
-Whether while sitting in the bus, at the dinner table in a restaurant or while being pushed around in a stroller, moments when children would typically be connected to their parents were suddenly becoming moments when they were connected to screen-based devices instead.
+While living in Singapore, where I practiced as a vision therapist and a psychotherapist, I suddenly began noticing children all around me glued to screen-based devices.
+Whether while sitting in the bus, at the dinner table in a restaurant or while being pushed around in a stroller, the moments in which children would typically be connected either to themselves, their environment or to their parents were suddenly becoming moments in which they were connected to a screen-based device.

-This got me wondering: What happens to the parent-child connection when you insert a device in between?
+This got me asking: What happens to the parent-child connection when you insert a device in between?

-It is still too early in this tech-connected revolution to answer this question, but my mission has become to educate both children and parents about the importance of safety, connection, attention and affection - the pillars of not just healthy child development, but any healthy relationship too.
-My approach involves first helping you - the parent - quieten down the outside distractions of technology and manage your own thoughts and emotions, and by doing so, reconnect with your child.
-Parenting is the ultimate challenge, but parenting in the age of technology is a whole other endeavor.
+It is still too early in this tech-connected social experiment to answer this question, but my mission has become to educate children, parents and wider communities about the vital importance of safety, connection, attention and affection in this Digital Age - these are the pillars of not just healthy child development, but any healthy relationship and society too.
+My approach involves utilizing the principles of emotional intelligence and positive psychology practices to help you become digitally well - whether you are a parent, school, brand or company.

 To learn more about my professional and academic background and find out how I can help you, please explore my website and get in touch.